-Board meetings can be an intimidating environment for the novice or ill prepared but, if managed well, they should provide the CTO with a great opportunity to provide updates, generate ideas and get the backing and input from other key people in the company.
+Board meetings can be an intimidating environment for the novice or poorly prepared but, if managed well, they can provide the CTO with a great opportunity to provide updates, generate ideas and get the backing and input from other key people in the company.

 What they’re not, is the place to discuss day to day operational matters.